 - make practical recommendations

-To help us fulfil our charter commitments, we ask agencies to:
+To help us fulfil our charter commitments, we ask organisations to:

 - respond to our requests for information and documents in plain English and in a timely way

 - provide clear, accurate and complete information, and respond specifically to questions asked